PANTHEONtech/StoneWork/docs/ARCHITECTURE.md

 manage the single, shared data-plane.

-All (enabled) CNFs and the StoneWork itself are typically orchestrated by *docker-compose*.
+All (enabled) CNFs and the StoneWork itself are typically orchestrated by *Docker Compose*.
 To enable a new CNF feature is then as easy, as to add a container entry into *docker-compose.yaml* for the CNF, restart the deployment and let the StoneWork to discover it.

 If a given CNF is never used, it doesn't have to be mentioned in *docker-compose.yaml*